Swedish krona: History

 The 10,000 krona banknote was always printed in small quantities as it was one of the most valuable banknotes in the world.
 The first design featuring the Head of Mercury was printed in 1939 and became invalid after 31 December 1987.
 The second design was printed 1958 and featured a portrait of Gustav VI Adolf, and became invalid after 31 December 1991.

 Invalid banknotes can be redeemed via the Riksbank, with an administration fee of 200 kronor.

-2015 series
+Current series

 On 6 April 2011, the Riksbank announced the names of the persons whose portraits would decorate the new series of banknotes that would be introduced in 2015.
-This would also include a new 200-krona banknote.
+This would also include a new 200-kronor banknote.
 These are: